+Treatment at public hospitals is generally of a good standard, though expats looking to take advantage of the NHS should be prepared for long waits and hard-to-get appointments.
 Private hospitals in the UK tend to specialise in a particular type of care.
-Their services tend to be better and patients will be seen to much quicker, but the cost of treatment at private hospitals are pretty high, so most people avoid going to them unless they have health insurance.
+Patients will be seen to much quicker, but the cost of treatment at private hospitals is high, so most people avoid going to them unless they have health insurance.

-Private healthcare in the UK
+Private healthcare in the United Kingdom

 Private hospitals are plentiful and located throughout the country, but some of the UK's best specialists are located on Harley Street in central London.